Showing 1 - 1 OF 1

 If you need emergency assistance, you can expect to get help from your installation, your branch of service resources.
 There are programs to support you in a variety of situations, including victim assistance, emergencies en route and service-specific relief societies.
 Below, you’ll find types of assistance, contact information, and detailed procedures and guidance to help you through any tough circumstances that you or your family may face.

-Newly arriving personnel in an emergency situation and in the need of assistance can contact your appointed command sponsor.
-If your sponsor is not available, contact the NAS Pensacola Quarterdeck at 850-452-4785, or the American Red Cross at 850-432-7601 (during normal working hours), after hours, on weekends and holidays contact the Armed Forces Emergency Services at 1-877-272-7337 or visit https://www.redcross.org/get-help/military-families/emergency-communication.html.
+Newly arriving personnel in an emergency situation and in the need of assistance can contact an appointed command sponsor.
+If the sponsor is not available, contact the NAS Pensacola Quarterdeck at 850-452-4785.

-The Fleet and Family Support Center (FFSC) I&R Specialist can provide information regarding the military and community services available, such as:
+The Fleet and Family Support Center (FFSC) Information and Referral Specialist can provide information regarding the military and community services available, such as:

 Sexual assault advocates are available 24 hours a day, 7 days a week, 365 days a year.
 The Sexual Assault Prevention and Response Program is located on-board NAS Pensacola at the Fleet and Family Support Center.
-The sexual assault advocate is designed to meet the needs of victims of adult sexual assault regardless of service affiliation, this includes active duty members, family members.
-Active duty members have a choice of reporting options, unrestricted or restricted.
+The sexual assault victim advocate is designed to meet the needs of victims of adult sexual assault regardless of service affiliation, this includes active duty members, family members and DoD civilians.
+Members have a choice of reporting options, either unrestricted or restricted.
+Note that all SAPR services are voluntary.

-Unrestricted reporting is when a sexual assault victim reports openly to his/her chain-of-command, law enforcement, SARC, victim advocate and others.
+Unrestricted reporting is when a sexual assault victim reports openly to law enforcement, i.e. Master Arms, Local Police Department, NCIS, etc.

 Victims' services include: